Neurosim: A Fast Simulator for Neuromorphic Robot Perception: Applications

 The modular design of Neurosim, enabled by Cortex, allows for flexibility in the control stack.
 The simulator is agnostic to the controller's implementation.
 One can prototype in Python, deploy high-performance C++ implementations, or interface with existing ROS 2 navigation stacks.
 This extensibility can support a wide range of use cases, from benchmarking end-to-end learning-based policies to performing safety analysis and regression testing of control algorithms.

-\paragraph{Online training of self-supervised event representations on simulated data.} We demonstrate the utility of Neurosim by training an event-based monocular depth estimation network using the synchronized data generated in simulation.
+\paragraph{Online training of multi-modal (including event-based) perception models.} We demonstrate the utility of Neurosim by training an event-based monocular depth estimation network using the synchronized data generated in simulation.
 This network uses Fast Feature Field ($\text{F}^3$) as the input representation that was developed by Das et al. \cite{das2025fastfeaturefield}.
 In short, given a set $e^- = \{(s, u): e(s, u) \in \{+1, -1\} \text{ for } s \in [t-\D t, t), u \in \Omega \}$ that consists of events of positive or negative polarity within a time horizon $[t-\D t, t)$ and the image plane $\Om \in \integers^2$, the representation of these events $\text{F}^3(t, u) \in \reals^p$ is sufficient to reconstruct future events $e^+$ that correspond to times $s \in [t, t+\D t)$.
 Das et al. developed a neural architecture to compute $\text{F}^3$ efficiently (at 120 \unit{\Hz} on HD frames and 440 \unit{\Hz} on VGA frames).
 They showed state-of-the-art performance on downstream tasks ranging from optical flow, stereo depth, monocular depth estimation, and semantic segmentation being performed at 25--75 \unit{\Hz} on HD frames using this representation.

 We procedurally generated diverse minimum-snap \cite{minsnap2011} trajectories through complex indoor environments, incorporating a wide variety of yaw profiles and flight speeds.
 These trajectories are dynamically feasible for the quadrotor platform of choice---accounting for mass, inertia, motor profiles, and aerodynamics---tracked by an SE(3) controller which is provided state estimates at 100+ \unit{\hertz}.
 The training pipeline consumes this stream via the online data loader discussed in \cref{sec:cortex}.
 It receives time-synchronized event streams from a simulated event camera along with ground-truth depth maps.
 In addition to the benefits mentioned earlier, this decoupled approach allows us to easily modify the training inputs---scenes, trajectories, sensor parameters---on-the-fly without having to re-generate and store large datasets on the hard disk.
 Using a visualizer node from Cortex, one can also monitor the simulation in real-time while training is ongoing.
 We show some example trajectories and the corresponding sensor data in \cref{fig:neurosim_examples}.
 These trajectories demonstrate fast flights across multiple floors, corridors, and interconnected rooms, with angular and linear velocities often exceeding 4 \unit{\radian\per\second} and 2 \unit{\meter\per\second}, respectively.